aabarmin/interview-tasks/books/books.md

 * We're expecting this application will be written in the same way you're writing the production code.
 * The code should be published to GitHub/GitLab and should have a manual on how to start it locally.
 * Please have your application up and running in your favourite IDE before the interview session - we'll have a pair-programming session.

+## Code requirements

+Make sure the following poins in your implementation:

+* The application has layered architecture - there are controllers, services, data access objects and other layers you need.
+* All the exceptions are properly handled and logged.
+* All the resources are closed properly.
+* Make sure you've considered a corner-case when the whole XML can't be loaded into memory at once.
+* Make sure the code has no side-effects.